 An overview of the scientific evaluation of physical evidence.
 Firearms, chemicals, serology, trace, fingerprints and documents will be treated.
 In-class assignments will give each student the opportunity to apply principles learned.
 Students will understand the value of physical evidence and guidelines for collection and preservation.
+Prerequisites: CRIMJ 131, 241 or instructor permission.
 Mandatory decimal grading.